linroger/Finance-Notes-and-Marginalia/Credit Markets/Credit Market PSETS/Credit Markets Homework 2.md

 ## b.
 Calibrate the on-the-run treasury yield curve (bootstrapping)

-The function below shows how to calibrate a smooth yield/[[Credit Markets Session 3|discount factor curve]] from the on-the-run treasury dataframe.
+The function below shows how to calibrate a smooth yield/[discount factor curve](../Credit%20Markets%20Session%203.md) from the on-the-run treasury dataframe.

-Calibrate the bid,  ask and mid [[Discount Factors|discount factor]] curves as of 2024-04-08.
+Calibrate the bid,  ask and mid [discount factor](../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%201/Discount%20Factors.md) curves as of 2024-04-08.

-Display the [[Credit Markets Session 4|calibration]] results for the mid curve,  using get_yield_curve_details_df ().
+Display the [calibration](../Credit%20Markets%20Session%204.md) results for the mid curve,  using get_yield_curve_details_df ().
 ```python
 Def calibrate_yield_curve_from_frame (
         Calc_date: ql.
 Date,